cohoe/maxime/README.md

 ## ToDo
 * Does not error when device is not present.
 Should either barf or attempt to connect for you.
-* Default log should be stdout, not a random logfile.
-Save that for the daemon mode.
 * Errors should produce a notification
 * Switching profiles should reconnect